 The i-Docs symposium is the first to be dedicated to interactive documentary and has been convened by Judith Aston and Sandra Gaudenzi alongside Jon Dovey in 2011 and with Mandy Rose since 2014.

-The i-Docs symposium takes place bi-annually at the end of March, with the most recent edition occurring 21-23 March, 2018.
-Visit the dedicated 2018 Symposium website here.
+The i-Docs symposium takes place bi-annually at the end of March, with the next edition taking place in March 2020.
+The call for submissions is now live!
+You can see it here.

 The symposium is held in Watershed, Bristol, where both the DCRC and PM Studio are located.